 12. Have a bowl of soup

-Not only is a hot bowl of soup nourishing, but it can also help replenish vital liquids while it warms you from the inside out.
+Not only is a warm bowl of soup nourishing, but it can also help replenish vital liquids while it warms you from the inside out.

 The typical pneumonia treatment plan consists of rest, antibiotics, and increased fluid intake.
-You should take it easy even if your symptoms begin to subside.
+Even when your symptoms start to subside, it’s a good idea to rest and take it easy.

 You should take the entire course of medication even after you begin seeing improvement.
-If you don’t see improvement within 3 days, see your doctor.
+If you don’t see improvement within a few days, see your doctor.

 Lifestyle tips for feeling better during pneumonia

-• Drink at least 8 cups of water or liquid per day.
-Liquids help to thin mucous and keep your fever down.
+• Drink at least eight cups of water or liquid per day.
+Liquids help to thin mucus and keep your fever down.

 • Get enough rest.
 Your body needs extra time to recuperate and heal properly.
 Adequate rest can also help prevent relapse.

-• Follow a healthy diet plan that includes all food groups.
-During recovery, it’s recommended that you eat six smaller meals daily instead of three larger ones.
+• Follow a healthy eating plan that includes all food groups.

 Pneumonia isn’t always preventable.
 But by adopting certain lifestyle adjustments or avoiding triggers, you may be able to reduce your risk of experiencing its more severe effects.